 As a restaurant owner/operator you need to make calculated decisions about whether to keep or remove dishes; whether to raise or lower a menu item’s price, change portion sizes or ingredients; and how to identify profitable items to increase sales of those dishes.

 With menu engineering, you immediately identify “dead weight” on your menu and learn how the profit contribution of each menu item affects your bottom line.
 You also discover how to eliminate across-the-board price increases while learning how to strategically increase prices with little or no customer resistance.

 Menu engineering will not only help you understand the profit contribution for each of your menu items, it also provides you with an invaluable tool for analyzing your restaurant’s product mix and how it affects your profitability.

 If you’d like to learn more about how to automate the menu engineering process, visit the Restaurant365 website.
-Restaurant365 is a cloud-based, restaurant-specific accounting and operations solution that includes menu engineering and inventory management as part of the platform.
+Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that includes menu engineering and inventory management as part of the solution.